Hurricane Hiki: Preparations and impact

 More than 52 in of rainfall was observed at the Kanalohuluhulu Ranger Station on Kauai between August 14 and August 18.
 The rain gauge, capable of holding 24 in of the rain, and was emptied on August 15.
 However, less than 24 hours later, the same rain gauge was overflowing.
 Consequently, Hiki remained the wettest tropical cyclone in the history of the United States until Hurricane Harvey in 2017 dropped 60.58 in of precipitation in Texas.
 One year later, Hurricane Lane exceeded Hiki's statewide record, with 58 in of rain falling at Kahuna Falls.
-Heavy precipitation was also recorded on other locations on that island in association with Hiki, including 13 in on Mount Waialeale.
-Few reports exist on rainfall totals on other Hawaiian Islands, with the only other island recording rainfall was Maui, with precipitation reaching 11.9 in on August 15.
+Heavy precipitation was also recorded at other locations on that island in association with Hiki, including 13 in on Mount Waialeale.
+Few reports exist on rainfall totals on other Hawaiian Islands, with the only other island recording rainfall being Maui, where precipitation reached 11.9 in on August 15.
 This was the highest 24‑hour record for that island in the month of August.
 On Kauai, the Waimea River experienced one of the worst floods in its history, causing more than 200 residents in Waimea Valley to evacuate.
 The river also rose near the mouth of its tributary, the Makaweli River, flooding the town of Waimea, causing about $200,000 in damage.
 Floodwaters reached 3 ft above-ground on the streets and hundreds of acres of sugar cane were inundated.
 Additionally, severe damage was reported at the Kekaha Powerhouse.

 Disaster relief and American Red Cross workers quickly opened a shelter at the Waimea Community house, which 60 families staying at for at least one night.
 Health officials issued a boil-water order for Waimea and considered mandating typhoid vaccinations.
 The Hawaii National Guard sent over 200 blankets to the disaster workers, in case distribution became necessary.
 Hawaii National Guard personnel also flew a plane loaded with approximately 800 lbs of relief supplies from Hickam Air Force Base on Oahu to Barking Sands, a then-abandoned air strip, because the swollen Waimea River made the community inaccessible by vehicle from areas to the east.
 Two trucks then drove the supplies to Waimea.
-The 1949 session of the Hawaii Territorial Legislature had allocated $175,000 for flood control measures in Kauai County.
+The 1949 session of the Hawaii Territorial Legislature had allocated $175,000 for flood control measures in Kauaʻi County.
 However, territorial public works director, Robert M. Plant, estimated that $400,000 would be required for constructing a new wall to prevent flooding.
 Consequently, Hawaii Republican Party chairman and politician Randolph Crossley appealed to Governor Ingram Stainback for additional appropriations and stated that territorial Representatives Norito Kawakami and Noboru Miyake and "other Kauai Republicans" favored this.
 The legislature approved a bill allocating $475,000 for flood control measures at Waimea, which Governor Stainback signed into law on October 27, alongside another bill setting aside $1 million in the event of a disaster in the future.